rishikksh20/Identify-Question-Type/README.md

 > pickle

 Others:
-> This program uses GLoVe pretrained model for word embedding instead so you need to download `glove.42B.300d.txt` from [here](http://nlp.stanford.edu/data/glove.42B.300d.zip) then save it and update `GLOVE_EMBEDDING_PATH` path in `config.json` accordingly.
+> This program uses GLoVe pretrained model for word embedding so you need to download `glove.42B.300d.txt` from [here](http://nlp.stanford.edu/data/glove.42B.300d.zip) then save it and update `GLOVE_EMBEDDING_PATH` path in `config.json` accordingly.

 `config.json` file is configuration file which contains information regarding model configuration with some other program related configuration.
 ```